elieayoub/Basic-Bootstrap-Template/README.md

 # Basic Bootstrap Template

-This is a simple Dashboard template, made as a test for Html, Css and basic Javascript/Jquery.
+This is a simple Bootstrap template, made as a test for Html, Css and basic Javascript/Jquery.

 ## Development